shingo-mori/RoboND-DeepLearning-Project/writeup.md

  Rubric points for this project are explained [here](https://review.udacity.com/#!/rubrics/1155/view).

 ---
-### Writeup
+## Writeup

-- TODO: write limitations and improvements
-- TODO: write introduction

 [//]: # (Image References)
 [image_model]: ./docs/misc/model.png
 [image_following_images]: ./docs/misc/following_images.png
 [image_patrol_non_targ]: ./docs/misc/patrol_non_targ.png
 [image_patrol_with_targ]: ./docs/misc/patrol_with_targ.png
+[image_patrol_with_targ_distant]: ./docs/misc/patrol_with_targ_distant.png

+The goal of this this project is to design a deep neural network that locates the target from a series of images captured with the quadcopter's camera.
+Using the output from the network, the quadcopter manages to follow the target in an environment with other humans and background.

-#### Model Architecture
+### Model Architecture

-In this project, we want to locate where the target is in the scene so that the quadcopter can follow the target.
-We use Fully Convolutional Network (FCN) to achieve this goal.
+To locate where the target is in the scene, we segment the input image pixel-by-pixel using a Fully Convolutional Network (FCN).

 A typical CNN is a great architecture to classify a picture whether it contains the target.
 However, since typical CNNs do not preserve the spacial information, we are not able to locate where the target is using this architecture.
 FCN, on the other hand, preserves spacial information throughout the entire network.
 This enables us to extract the target-pixels from the scene.